xypwn/southpark-downloader-ui/README.md

 Apple doesn't like it if you run programs that aren't certified by Apple.

 To run the program, you have to right-click it, then press open (NOT double-click!).
 It will show a warning and ask you if you really want to run the program.
 Press confirm.

+### From source (advanced users)
+You need to install [Golang](https://go.dev/dl/) first

+`git clone https://github.com/xypwn/southpark-downloader-ui && cd southpark-downloader-ui`

+`go build ./cmd/southpark-downloader-ui`

+If there's no error message, you should now have an executable binary called `southpark-downloader-ui` (with a `.exe` at the end for Windows)

 ## Roadmap
 - [X] Write a custom data binding type using generics (fyne is too restrictive)